TI-Regceh-2018/Year-Book/README.md

 2. Create a branch with name as same as our ticket number.
 3. Do the development.
 4. Commit and push to our branch.
+5. Pull origin newest master
+   `$ git pull origin master --no-rebase`
-5. Open Pull Request to `master` branch.
+6. Open Pull Request to `master` branch.